Retail businesses have struggled for a long time to hire and retain great employees.

 - Maintain standards.
 Setting strong standards for your organization creates healthy stress that pushes growth.
 Always encourage people to work smarter, not harder, and take steps to achieve bigger goals each day.
 You can only do so if you learn to delegate tasks to your employees.
 You can’t do everything yourself.

-- Never forget company core values.
+- Never forget the company’s core values.
 All company initiatives must be grounded in the company’s goals and values.
 Always lead and educate your employees on the right behaviors when working and dealing with customers.

-You can do everything right as an employer, but people will still leave from time to time.
+You can do everything right as an employer, but people will still leave occasionally.
 This is when respect for each individual’s decisions comes into play.
 It’s not easy for your employees to let go, and the people who stay will carefully look at how you treat those who leave.

 As a retail business owner, it’s vital to give your employees the best reasons to stay: proper compensation and benefits, listening to their needs and issues, being flexible, and showing compassion when necessary.